Asncodes-80/Tarjomanapp/README.md

 * Necessary Prerequires
    * Use expo cli to run your app in emulator / simpolator or real devices, during publishing this app i used expo-cli 3.20.0 version
-   * If you have windows devices Android Studio 3.5+ and SDK API R or API 29+
+   * If you have windows devices Android Studio 3.5+ and SDK API R (latest version) or API 20+
-   * If you have MacOS use Xcode 10+ & simulator iOS 12+
+   * If you have MacOS use Xcode 9+ & simulator iOS 9+
-   * Use VS Code or Atom editors to write JS & JSX code, i recommend VS Code
+   * Use VS Code or Atom editors to write JS & JSX code, i recommend VS Code😎

-This app based on 3 independent modules:
+This app based on 2 independent modules:
 * The mobile app
    * Check out the /app folder for instructions on how to deploy the app to your mobile.
 * The API